Kua Makona: Background and composition

 The campaign launched in 1987, featuring a music video (which included an appearance by Hinewehi Mohi), and a number of magazine appearances.
 During this time, Maniapoto was working as a barrister and graphic artist at Kia Mōhio Kia Mārama Trust, and singing at Club 21 on Queen Street with her band Whiteline.
 Maniapoto was unused to the fashion style that Prime suggested for the magazine and music video appearances, feeling as if he had transformed her into "the Māori Cher".
 The single began charting on the New Zealand singles chart in May 1987, peaking at number 27 in June.
 At the 1987 New Zealand Music Awards, "Kua Makona" was nominated for Best Polynesian work, losing to Herbs' "E Papa / Jah Knows".
 At the same awards ceremony, Maniapoto won the Most Promising Female Vocalist award.

-After the formation of her band Moana & the Moa Hunters, the song was revisited in 1993, re-recorded as a pop reggae song and released as a double A-side single with "Peace, Love and Family" before the release of the group's debut album Tahi.
+After the formation of her band Moana & the Moahunters, the song was revisited in 1993, re-recorded as a pop reggae song and released as a double A-side single with "Peace, Love and Family" before the release of the group's debut album Tahi.
 The original version of the song was added to the 1996 CD release of the Pātea Māori Club album Poi E.